 What the engineers did was put a little cam-shaped fitting in the up lock so that, as it came up, the undercarriage pin rode ahead of this cam and couldn't come back too far to prevent the up lock from releasing.
-It was just that simple, but it caused a lot of heart-rending to the people on the ground watching up fly rending to the people on the ground watching us fly around with the gear half down.
+It was just that simple, but it caused a lot of heartrending to the people on the ground watching us fly around with the gear half down.
+However, the airplane was very little damaged.
+This happened on the sixteenth of August, and about a month later, on the twentieth of September, we flew the airplane again and the test program began seriously.